A list of national and international scholarship opportunities for outstanding undergraduates and recent graduates.

 Udall Scholarships (Environment) °

 For undergraduates who are preparing for careers related to the environment and who have demonstrated a commitment to environmental issues.
 Applicants must be U.S. citizens, nationals, or permanent residents; currently enrolled SOPHOMORES or JUNIORS with GPA of 3.0 or higher; of any ethnicity.
 Provides up to $5000 towards undergraduate education.
 Scholars participate in a Udall Scholars Orientation in Tucson, AZ in August.
 Approximately 50 Udall Scholarships (including Environment, Tribal Public Policy and Native Health Care) are awarded nationwide.
 Institutional nomination is required; the U may nominate up to six candidates.
-Campus contact: Sally Lieberman, firstname.lastname@example.org.
-Further information and applications will be available in September at the Udall Foundation website.
+Campus contact: Timothy Jones, firstname.lastname@example.org.
+Further information is available at the Udall Foundation website.

 Udall Scholarships (Tribal Public Policy/Native Health Care) °

 For Native American or Alaska Native undergraduates who are committed to pursuing careers related to tribal public policy or native health care.
 Applicants must be U.S. citizens, nationals, or permanent residents; currently enrolled SOPHOMORES or JUNIORS with GPA of 3.0 or higher; must meet the Udall Foundation's definition of Native American or Alaska Native.
 Approximately 50 Udall Scholarships (including Environment, Tribal Public Policy and Native Health Care) are awarded nationwide.
 Institutional nomination is required; the U may nominate up to six Udall Scholarship candidates.
-Campus contact: Sally Lieberman, email@example.com.
-Further information and applications will be available in September at the Udall Foundation website.
+Campus contact: Timothy Jones, email@example.com.
+Further information is available at the Udall Foundation website.

 Undergraduate Awards Program, Ireland °